Early in August, California-based air travel claims company ClaimCompass received an unusual request.

 A claim was filed by a passenger for a cancelled Lufthansa flight from Frankfurt to Sao Paulo under the EU 261 regulation.
 What was unusual about the claim request was a demand made by the airline: send a selfie of the passenger holding their passport.

 "We received a claim for compensation under EC261/2004 Regulation for two passengers who were scheduled to fly on LH506 from Frankfurt to Sao Paulo on 18 July.
-The request to send a selfie of the passenger holding their passport was sent directly to us on 2 August," wrote Ivo Atanassov, who was then a partner relations manager at ClaimCompass, EU, in an email to SC Media UK.
+The request to send a selfie of the passenger holding their passport was sent directly to us on 2 August," Ivo Atanassov, who was then a partner relations manager at ClaimCompass, EU, told SC Media UK.

 Suspecting a GDPR violation, the request was forwarded to the legal team of the company.
 Their suspicions were confirmed.